-How it Works
+How Audio Hijack Works

 For example, you can send audio from your browser by dragging in the "Application" block and connecting it to your browser of choice, e.g. Google Chrome.

 Connecting Audio Hijack to Radio.co

-Then choose New Blank Session.
+Then choose Blank from the session templates.

 Broadcast to your radio station by selecting the button in the bottom left corner in Audio Hijack.
 It can take a couple of seconds for your stream to reach your station, when it does your connection should show that it's on air.